-What Can a Handyman Do in Bloomington, Minnesota?
+What Can a Handyman Do Without a License in Bloomington, Minnesota?

 In Bloomington (Hennepin County), most "handyman" work (painting, minor repairs, basic carpentry) does not require a Minnesota state contractor license unless you are doing residential building/remodeling as a contractor.
 Minnesota generally requires a state Residential Building Contractor/Remodeler license when you contract to build or remodel residential property; trade work (electrical/plumbing/HVAC) is separately licensed and is not covered by any handyman exemption.
 Even when a state license isn’t required, permits may still be required by the City of Bloomington for specific scopes of work.